 A new generation of cultural planning has arrived.
 Ottawa is ready to join it.

-Ottawa’s culture scene animates our lives while generating significant social benefits and economic impact.
-Be it film or festivals, heritage talks and walks, rural museums, indigenous art, ethnocultural community celebrations neighbourhood pop-up concerts, major cultural venues and more – culture plays a big role in our city.
+Culture animates our lives while generating significant social benefits and economic impact.
+Be it film or festivals, heritage talks and walks, rural museums, indigenous art, ethnocultural community celebrations, neighbourhood pop-up concerts, major cultural venues and more – culture plays a big role in our city.

-This is our moment to shape the future of culture in Ottawa.
-The Ottawa Cultural Alliance facilitated the creation of a new community-driven Cultural Roadmap for 2019-2022.
-The new Cultural Roadmap recommends the strategy and priorities for culture.
-The results are also intended to inform Ottawa City Council’s planning for the next four years:
+The Ottawa Cultural Alliance facilitated the creation of this new community-driven Cultural Roadmap for 2019-2022 that recommends the strategy and priorities for culture.
+The results are also intended to inform Ottawa City Council’s planning for the next four years.

 - Independent consultants, overseen by Steering and Advisory Committees, completed research and data on the cultural sector and consulted the community.